 Analgesic Use and Risk for Acute Coronary Events in Patients With Osteoarthritis: A Population-based, Nested Case-control Study

-Two articles on PainSci cite Pontes 2018: 1.
+Two pages on PainSci cite Pontes 2018: 1.
 Voltaren Gel: Does It Work?
 2. The Science of Pain-Killers

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.